CIS-5660-Fall-2024/hw04-stylization/README.md

 1. A Ghibli-style shader that creates a oil or water painting feel texture.
 2. A grass shader that generate animate-style grass using tessellation shader and geometry shader.
-3. Post-process ray march fog and volumetric light.
+3. Post-process distance fog and volumetric light.
 4. All materials receive multiple lights and cast shadows properly .

 ## Concept Art